-The transition state, TS6, connecting acetaldehyde to vinyl alcohol through a direct 1,3- hydrogen shift, was also examined.
-The barrier to this shift is calculated as 74.9 kcal/mol from acetaldehyde, and this transition state has a four-center-like structure (see Figure 4 and Table 10).
+The transition state, TS6, connecting acetaldehyde to vinyl alcohol through a direct 1,3-hydrogen shift, was also examined.
+The barrier to this shift is calculated as 74.9 kcal/mol from acetaldehyde, and this transition state has a four-centre-like structure (see Figure 4 and Table 10).
+This again agrees with Wesdemiotis and McLafferty's [26] conclusion that the transition state associated with the 1,3-hydrogen shift that directly converts vinyl alcohol to acetaldehyde should be higher than the transition states for the 1,2-hydrogen shifts.
+Thus, our semiempirical calculations are in better agreement with experimental results than are the ab initio calculations.